Let's be honest - error handling is usually the last thing we think about when building APIs. But it should be one of the first.

 Now that's helpful and clean.
 And that's exactly what ProblemDetails gives us.

-It’s a standard way of returning error responses in APIs, defined in RFC 7807.
+It's a standard way of returning error responses in APIs, defined in RFC 9457 (which superseded the original RFC 7807).
 Instead of random text or inconsistent JSON, you return structured errors like this:

 { "title": "Product not found", "status": 404, "detail": "No product with ID 42.", "instance": "/products/42"}